by Freddy Tran Nager, Founder of Atomic Tango + Social Media Realist; bee photo by Rowan Heuvel on Unsplash…

 In a May 2007 Harvard Business Review article, Viral Marketing for the Real World, Professor Duncan J. Watts and entrepreneur Jonah Peretti write:

 “Viral marketing has generated a lot of excitement recently, in part because it seems like the ultimate free lunch: Pick some small number of people to seed your idea, product, or message; get it to go viral; and then watch while it spreads effortlessly to reach millions.
 Unfortunately, for every high-profile example of a successful viral product—FlashMobs, the Star Wars Kid, or JibJab’s 2004 election spoof—there are many more attempts that fail.
 Reliably designing messages to exhibit viral properties is extremely difficult, it turns out, as is predicting which particular individuals will be responsible for spreading them.”

-Normally, I have issues with ivory tower analysts, but based on my own experience, I can vouch that Watts & Peretti are absolutely right: It is the rare beast that goes viral on its own.
-In most cases, consumers need to be informed with traditional press and/or advertising.
+Normally, I have issues with ivory tower analysts, but based on my own professional experience, I can vouch that Watts & Peretti are absolutely right: It is the rare beast that goes viral on its own.
+In most cases, brands must also inform consumers using PR and/or advertising.
 The “viral” part is what happens when word spreads farther and wider than the traditional media on its own.

 Here’s an example of a small viral campaign I worked on: “The Robotic Beer Launching Refrigerator”…